nus-cs2103-AY2324S2/tp/README.md

 ## AssetBook-3

-AssetBook-3 is a desktop application for logistics managers to keep track point-of-contacts' (POCs) contact information, along with their relevant assets.
-It is meant for those who have too many POCs and assets, and wish to easily retrieve contact details based on name, tag, or asset ID.
+AssetBook-3 is a specialized application built upon [AddressBook-3](https://github.com/se-edu/addressbook-level3) for logistics and inventory managers to do contact and asset management.
+It is meant for those who wish to easily retrieve contact details based on contact or asset details.

+## Getting Started

+Visit the application [website](https://ay2324s2-cs2103t-w12-3.github.io/tp/) for the quick start guide and detailed documentation.

 ## Acknowledgement